bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 copy-on-write snapshots.
 I actually use a combination of both, for reasons I discuss below.

+For what it's worth, I expect that analogues of these features are available on OS X and Windows.
+I just don't know about them.

 ## My process

 I take a snapshot of my personal laptop's disk at startup.